Alberta separatism: Legality of separation in Canada

 In Canada the Clarity Act, which has been approved by the Supreme Court of Canada, governs the process a province should follow to achieve separation.
 The first step is a province-wide referendum with a clear question.
-The size of majority support required by referendum is not defined.
+The size of majority support in the referendum required for separating to win is not defined, although it was determined that separation from Canada would require negotiation with the federal government and respect for human and indigenous rights.